Chinese, Vietnamese leaders pledge to strengthen political, economic ties - ExBulletin

 The United States and its ally Japan have developed closer ties with the communist government of Vietnam, America's former enemy in the Vietnam War, as they seek partners in a growing economic and strategic rivalry with China.

-During Xi Jinping's visit to Vietnam in December, the two countries announced that they would build a common future of strategic importance.
-The agreement, which Chinese state media described as an upgrade of ties, was seen as a concession by Vietnam, which had refused to use that language in the past.
+During Xi Jinping's visit to Vietnam in December, the two countries announced that they would build A shared future that is of strategic importance.
+The deal, which Chinese state media described as an upgrade of ties, was seen as a concession by Vietnam, which had resisted using that language in the past.

-Russian President Vladimir Putin met Lam in Vietnam in June after visiting North Korea in a rare foreign trip for the Russian leader, who has been ostracized by many countries over the full-scale invasion of Ukraine in 2022.
+Russian President Vladimir Putin met with Lam in Vietnam in June after visiting North Korea on a rare foreign trip for the Russian leader, who has been ostracized by many countries over the full-scale 2022 invasion Ukraine.

 Mr Lam began his China tour on Sunday in Guangzhou, a major manufacturing and export hub near Hong Kong.
 He also visited sites in the southern city where Vietnam's former communist leader Ho Chi Minh stayed in the 1920s and 1930s.